danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 ### Features

 - Virtual DOM<!-- .element: class="fragment" -->
+- Component-Based Architecture<!-- .element: class="fragment" -->
 - JSX<!-- .element: class="fragment" -->
 - One-way Data Binding<!-- .element: class="fragment" -->
 - Declarative Syntax<!-- .element: class="fragment" -->
-- Component-Based Architecture<!-- .element: class="fragment" -->
 - Extensibility<!-- .element: class="fragment" -->

 Note:
 React sets itself apart with several key features:

 - Virtual DOM: How react handles rendering for high performance
+- Component-Based: Promotes reusability, maintainability, and scalability, making it an ideal choice for complex UI development.
 - JSX (Javascript Syntax Extension / Javascript XML) templating language enables you to write JS and HTML code alongside eachother
 - One-Way Data binding: So how the data flows from parent to child, so we can guarantee mutations don't disrupt the components
 - Declarative Syntax: React makes code more readable and therefore less prone to bugs.
-- Component-Based: Promotes reusability, maintainability, and scalability, making it an ideal choice for complex UI development.
 - Extensibility: React has many extensions, you can use what comes out of the box or include a different option.
-- Lego...
-(Redux, TanstackQuery, Zustand etc)
+- If you think Lego... you can follow the instructions or build your own (Redux, TanstackQuery, Zustand etc)

 - It supports mobile app development with React Native
 - Now supports server-side rendering and static site generation with NextJS.